Brian Tee: Career

 Tee played Kazu, the owner of Sushi Rox, on Nickelodeon's Zoey 101.
 He played Eddie Choi in Crash.
 He starred as Akira Kimura on Grimm and Takeda on Burn Notice.
-He appeared in the season 4 episode "The Girl in the Mask" as Ken Nakamura on the series Bones.
+He appeared in the Season 4 episode "The Girl in the Mask" as Ken Nakamura on the series Bones.
 He played Dwayne Archimedes in the indie Feature film Roswell FM.
 Tee appeared in an episode in the first season of the television series Dark Blue as a Korean criminal.
-He had a short part in Austin Powers in Goldmember as a pedestrian ("Run!
-It's Goldzilla!"; "Still we should run like it is Godzilla!").
-Brian can also be seen as a contestant on an episode of Hollywood Squares hosted by Tom Bergeron.
+He has a short part in Austin Powers in Goldmember as a pedestrian who has a brief comic exchange with another man (played by Masi Oka) over the legality of calling a giant monster "Godzilla".
+Tee can also be seen as a contestant on an episode of Hollywood Squares hosted by Tom Bergeron.
 He played in 1999 against a woman named Heidi.

 Tee was also in the music video "Dance Like Michael Jackson" by Far East Movement.

 In James Mangold's The Wolverine (2013), starring Hugh Jackman, Tee played Noburo Mori, a sadistic minister of justice arranged to marry the daughter of Yakuza Boss Shingen Yashida (Hiroyuki Sanada).

 Tee took on the role of Liu Kang in the YouTube series Mortal Kombat Legacy.

 One of Tee's most famous roles was as "D.K."
 Takashi "Drift King" in the 3rd installment of the Fast & Furious series The Fast and the Furious: Tokyo Drift (2006).

-Tee appeared in the Television film The Gabby Douglas Story on October 18, 2013, where he played her coach Liang Chow, which aired in 2014 on Lifetime.
+Tee appeared in the television film The Gabby Douglas Story on October 18, 2013, where he played her coach Liang Chow, which aired in 2014 on Lifetime.

 Tee co-starred in the 2015 film Jurassic World where he played Hamada, a high-ranking commander who works for the Asset Containment Unit (ACU).

 Tee played Shredder in Teenage Mutant Ninja Turtles: Out of the Shadows, the 2016 sequel to Teenage Mutant Ninja Turtles where the role was previously portrayed by Tohoru Masamune.

 On July 20, 2015, Tee signed on to co-star in the NBC medical drama Chicago Med as Dr. Ethan Choi.
-He had previously appeared on its sister show Chicago P.D. as a Chinese gangster in season 2.
-In October 2022, it was confirmed that Tee would be exiting Chicago Med after 8 seasons.
+He had previously appeared on its sister show Chicago P.D. as a Chinese gangster in Season 2.
+In October 2022, it was confirmed that Tee would be exiting Chicago Med after eight seasons.

+On March 6, 2024, Tee was cast as a series regular for the third season of Reacher, which premiered in February 2025.

 Personal life

 Besides English, Tee speaks fluent Japanese and proficient Korean.
-He is married to actress Mirelly Taylor and has a daughter named Madelyn Skyler Takata, born in 2015.
+He is married to actress Mirelly Taylor, with whom he has a daughter born in 2015.